Last Updated on: 27th September 2023, 08:21 am

 - Clicking the tongue against the beak.

-Unlike grinding, beak clicking is a parrot signaling to others.
+Unlike grinding, beak clicking involves a parrot signaling to others.
 It may be:

 - Seeking attention.